Skip to main content

 Customizing query delay

-You can also set the Query delay via Nobl9 the Web or sloctl (the minimum agent's version is 0.65.0-beta09).
+You can set the query delay via Nobl9 the Web or sloctl (requires agent version 0.65.0-beta09 or later).

 The following table specifies the list of the QUERY_DELAY environment variable names specific to each data source: